Postgraduate Community

 Visit Mel's Pure Profile

-Assistant Professor at the CPC
+Assistant Professor

-Visit Miriam's Pure Profile
+Visit Lindsay's Pure Profile

 Image credit: Social Montage: Speak-Act-Print-Publish!
 Documentation (slogan-box mash-up), Partisan Social Club by Mel Jordan.
 Project at Edinburgh Printmakers, 2019.
 With thanks to Kate Davis, Lorenzo Robinson, Madeleine Wood, Jack Whitelock.
 Photograph Andy Hewitt